michaelneuder/optimistic-relay-documentation/towards-epbs.md

 the proposers because it allows bids to arrive later in the slot, thus capturing more MEV for both parties.
 Under this design, builders can dishonestly submit high bids for invalid blocks that end up winning the auction, which results in a missed slot (because the proposer signed an invalid header).
-We account for this by requiring builders to post collateral to the relay which will be used to refund proposers if a slot is missed.
+Alternatively, EVM valid blocks could be proposed and included but not pay the proposer the value of the bid.
+We account for this by requiring builders to post collateral to the relay which will be used to refund proposers if a slot or payment is missed.
 See the [proposal](https://github.com/michaelneuder/opt-relay-docs/blob/main/proposal.md), [implementation](https://github.com/flashbots/mev-boost-relay/pull/285), and [community call](https://collective.flashbots.net/t/mev-boost-community-call-0-23-feb-2023/1348) for further details.
 This proposal should lower the hardware and networking requirements of running a relay because now there is no need for large amounts of burst compute and bandwidth right at the end of the slot.

+>The end of the slot is highly congested because all the highest bids are arriving in the final milliseconds before the proposer calls `getHeader`.
+This exaggerates the issue if simulation latency and further benefits builders who are vertically integrated with relays.

 Beyond the practical benefits mentioned above, we modified the critical path.
 Now, the relay is responsible for

-- receiving the full block over the network from the builder (this can be several MB worth of data),
+- receiving the full block over the network from the builder (this can be several MB of data and will increase with 4844),
 - communicating the winning header to the proposer, and
 - receiving the signed header from the proposer and publishing the block.